Home Depot celebrates tornado reconstruction anniversary with video

 Officials and employees current and past gathered at the Joplin Home Depot on Wednesday to celebrate the 11th anniversary of the reconstruction of that store in the wake of the May 22, 2011, tornado with the unveiling of a new video celebrating those who overcame disaster.

-Eight of the 161 people killed in Joplin overall died in the store when it was almost directly hit and leveled by the EF5 tornado.
+Eight of the 161 people killed in Joplin died in the store when it was leveled by the EF5 tornado.
 Among those killed were two children and a store employee, Dean Wells, 59, of Webb City.

 Bob Penn, a regional merchandise manager for Home Depot whose territory included the Joplin store in 2011, said he was a store manager in Miami, Florida, in 1992 and worked through the response to Hurricane Andrew.